105D Hill Hall, CB# 3320

 MUSC 156 – Beat Making Lab-A History of Electronic Music (3)

 This course spans a history of electronic music, from its earliest formation as experiments conducted at the turn of the 20th century, to EDM and sample-based musical practices in the 21st century.
 The course will include selected listening, readings, and weekly compositional assignments that reflect the sounds and structures we will encounter throughout the semester.
 The course will utilize the Beat Lab and other classroom resources.
-IN-PERSON ON-CAMPUS.
+IN-PERSON AND REMOTE LEARNERS.

 MUSC 164 Music of South Asia (ASIA 164)(3)